cdonohue/prezto-clean-prompt/README.md

 A two line prezto prompt that displays the current `nvm` `node` version and, when available, `git` information about the repo that you are currently working with.

 ![Clean prompt](https://github.com/cdonohue/prezto-clean-prompt/blob/master/screenshots/prompt.png)
+> Shown using Operator Mono with Sauce Code Pro Nerd Font for non-ASCII characters

 ## Features
 - NodeJS version